NeotenicPrimate/The-Colony/src/infrastructure/water.md

 Due to its high level of contamination, blackwater must undergo extensive treatment before it can be safely discharged into the environment or reused.
 The treatment process for blackwater is more complex and requires higher levels of sanitation to ensure that harmful pathogens are removed effectively.

 See [HTC](<./energy#Hydrothermal carbonization (HTC)>) for possible solutions.

+### Plants for Blackwater Treatment:

+- Vetiver Grass (Chrysopogon zizanioides) - Known for its pollutant-absorbing capabilities.
+- Poplar Trees (Populus spp.) - Effective in absorbing contaminants from blackwater.
+- Switchgrass (Panicum virgatum) - Good for absorbing nutrients and organic matter.
+- Alfalfa (Medicago sativa) - Helps in the removal of heavy metals and other toxins.
+- Sunflower (Helianthus annuus) - Can remove heavy metals from wastewater.
+- Indian Mustard (Brassica juncea) - Known for its ability to absorb heavy metals.
+- Ferns (Pteris spp.) - Effective in arsenic and heavy metal uptake.
+- Papyrus (Cyperus papyrus) - Commonly used in blackwater treatment in constructed wetlands.
+- Water Spinach (Ipomoea aquatica) - Can absorb a range of nutrients and contaminants.
+- Water Lettuce (Pistia stratiotes) - Effective in nutrient removal but can be invasive.

 # 1. Irrigation